HelmholtzAI-Consultants-Munich/MLEE/README.md

 ## 3. Detailed installation instruction

-If this is your first time setting up the project or you need to configure SSH or Conda continue with the detailed installation instructions below.
+If this is your first time setting up the project or you need to configure Git or Conda, continue with the detailed installation instructions below.

 ### 3.1 Prerequisites

 Before setting up the project, ensure you have the following installed:

-- **Code editor**: If you do not already have a preferred code editor or IDE, we recommend using **Visual Studio Code (VS Code)** which can be downloaded here: https://code.visualstudio.com/
+- **Code editor**: If you do not already have a preferred code editor or IDE, we recommend using **Visual Studio Code (VS Code)**, which can be downloaded here: https://code.visualstudio.com/
-- **Git**: For cloning the repository which can be downloaded here: https://git-scm.com/install/
+- **Git**: Necessary for cloning the repository.
+Git be downloaded here: https://git-scm.com/install/
-- **Conda** (Miniconda recommended, Anaconda also supported): We recommend using **Conda 23.10 or newer**, as newer versions include the `libmamba` dependency solver, which can significantly reduce environment creation time.
-If you do not have Conda installed, follow the installation instructions below [3.2.1 Install Conda](#321-install-conda)
+- **Conda**: We recommend Miniconda, but Anaconda is also supported).
+We also recommend using **Conda 23.10 or newer**, as newer versions include the `libmamba` dependency solver, which can significantly reduce environment creation time.
+If you do not have Conda installed, follow the installation instructions below [3.2.1 Install Conda](#321-install-conda).
+If you already have Conda installed, proceed to [3.2.2 Clone the MLEE repository](#322-Clone-the-MLEE-repository).

 ### 3.2 Installation